CounterpartyXCP/Documentation/Developers/federated_node.md

     sudo tail -f ~xcp/.cache/counterparty/log/server.log
     sudo tail -f ~xcp/.cache/counterparty/log/server.testnet.log

 Then, watching these log(s), wait for `bitcoind` and `counterparty-server` synchronization to finish.
+Given that `counterparty-server` will not bootstrap by default, you can stop` counterparty` (or `counterparty-testnet`) and issue the bootstrap command like so:

+    #mainnet
+    sudo su -s /bin/bash -c 'counterparty-server --config-file=~xcp/.config/counterparty/server.conf bootstrap' xcpd

+    #testnet
+    sudo su -s /bin/bash -c 'counterparty-server --config-file=~xcp/.config/counterparty/server.testnet.conf bootstrap' xcpd

-Given that `counterparty-server` will bootstrap by default, it may take only a few minutes for it to finish catching up.
+After the database has been downloaded, you may start counterparty (or counterparty-testnet) and it will take a few minutes for it to finish catching up.

-After this is all done, reboot the box for the new services to start (which includes both ``counterparty-server`` and ``counterblock``).
+After this is all done, reboot the box for the new services to start (which includes both ``counterparty-server`` and ``counterblock``, if you installed it).

 ``counterblock``, after starting up must then sync to ``counterparty-server``: